 - I’ve also been lucky enough to eat at Waterfront and Longrain, both amazing restaurants, as well as Peace Harmony which served up some impressive fake meat.

 I still feel there is a lot more I could do here but I’ve been really happy with these short Sydney weekend getaways.
-Sydney is a great city to visit even with a limited amount of time.
+Even if your time is limited and it’s just a weekend trip to Sydney, you’ll guaranteed to have an amazing time.